Bradshaw Mountains: History

-The Walker party found gold, and within a few years, the Bradshaws were filling up with settlers mining for gold, silver, and copper.
-In the early part of the 20th century, most of the towns that had sprung up were little more than ghost towns.
+The Walker Party found gold, and within a few years, the Bradshaws were filling up with settlers mining for gold, silver, and copper.
+By the early part of the 20th century, most of the towns that had sprung up were little more than ghost towns.

 Geography

 Located approximately 5 mi south of Prescott, Arizona, between the Agua Fria River on the east, and the Hassayampa River on the west, the range is 40 mi long, and almost 25 mi wide.